 Introducing Karoo Depot

 My name is Nico Barnhoorn.
 Me and my wife Ansa farm in the north-eastern part of the Karoo, not far from the Gariep dam.
 Our farm is about 30 km outside Steynsburg.
 Every month we bring a consignment of farm-fresh meat to 7 drop-of points in Pretoria and Johannesburg.
-Due to time constraints, we cannot do home deliveries.
-Scroll down for more information about the drop-off points.
+We also offer a door to door delivery service.
+Scroll down for more information about the drop-off points and delivery service.

 If you need more details, the best to contact me is by email, WhatsApp, or SMS.
 Cell phone reception on the farm is not always good.
 If you leave a message I will come back to you asap.
 My email email@example.com Cell no. 084 477 1117

 KAROO DEPOT has got all the required certificates to deliver meat to Gauteng.

 Place your order by clicking on the link below.
 Deliveries will take place on dates and times at the addresses as outlined on this website.
 For details scroll down.